tsjk/docker-core-lightning/README.md

 the core lightning daemon only bind to the container's loopback interface.

-That is a valid setting, but then extra steps need to be taken in order to maeke that port accessible to whatever should be able to access it.
+That is a valid setting, but then extra steps need to be taken in order to make that port accessible to whatever should be able to access it.

 ## Exposing Core Lightning's RPC socket
 By setting the docker environment variable `EXPOSE_TCP_RPC` to `true`